 However, if your felony DUI did not result in injury or death, there are not as many benefits to reducing the charge to felony reckless driving.
 Both carry potential penalties that include time in Nevada State Prison.
-And both have a fifteen-year waiting period before your Nevada DUI criminal record may be sealed.
+However, convictions for felony reckless driving may be sealed eventually.
+Felony DUI convictions may not.
+Learn more about Nevada DUI criminal record sealing.

 The main advantage to a felony reckless driving charge over a charge of felony DUI is one of perception.
 For some people, reckless driving may carry less of a stigma.

 But note that even if you are convicted of or plead guilty to felony DUI, your lawyer may be able to persuade the judge to allow you to attend Nevada felony DUI Court in lieu of prison.
 If you complete the program successfully, your charge will be reduced to a misdemeanor DUI without a plea bargain.